Oluwole-Faluwoye/Jenkins-Gradle-Maven-Master-Client-Architecture-project/Maven-Runbook.md

-Use Maven-userdata.sh (from your repo) as a cloud-init script to:
+Use Maven-Java17-Shell-Script-Amazon-Linux-2023.sh to

-Install Java 11 + Maven
+Install Java 17 + Maven

 Create jenkinsmaster